dhellmann/pymotw/PyMOTW/urlparse/index.rst

 .. {{{end}}}

-Although the return value acts like a tuple, it is really a subclass of tuple which supports accessing the parts of the URL via named attributes instead of indexes.
+Although the return value acts like a tuple, it is really based on a :ref:`namedtuple <collections-namedtuple>`, a subclass of tuple that supports accessing the parts of the URL via named attributes instead of indexes.
 That's especially useful if, like me, you can't remember the index order.
 In addition to being easier to use for the programmer, the attribute API also offers access to several values not available in the tuple API.

 .. include:: urlparse_urlparseattrs.py
     :literal:
     :start-after: #end_pymotw_header

-The username and password are available when present and None when not.
-The hostname is the same value as netloc, but all lower case letters are enforced.
-And the port is converted to an integer when present and None when not.
+The *username* and *password* are available when present in the input URL and ``None`` when not.
+The *hostname* is the same value as *netloc*, in all lower case.
+And the *port* is converted to an integer when present and ``None`` when not.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urlparseattrs.py'))
 .. }}}
 .. {{{end}}}

-The urlsplit function is an alternative to urlparse.
-It does not split the parameters from the URL.
+The :func:`urlsplit()` function is an alternative to :func:`urlparse()`.
+It behaves a little different, because it does not split the parameters from the URL.
 This is useful for URLs following :rfc:`2396`, which supports parameters for each segment of the path.

 .. include:: urlparse_urlsplit.py
     :literal:
     :start-after: #end_pymotw_header

-Since the parameters are not split out, the tuple API will show 5 elements instead of 6, and there is no params attribute.
+Since the parameters are not split out, the tuple API will show 5 elements instead of 6, and there is no *params* attribute.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urlsplit.py'))
 .. }}}
 .. {{{end}}}

-To simply strip the fragment identifier from a URL, as you might need to do to find a base page name from a URL, use urldefrag.
+To simply strip the fragment identifier from a URL, as you might need to do to find a base page name from a URL, use :func:`urldefrag()`.

 .. include:: urlparse_urldefrag.py
     :literal: